 I gave a pretty detailed look at how to set it up (and how to clean it once you’re done) over on my Instagram stories, so be sure to watch the House Painting highlight if you’d like to see it in action!

 Here’s what the steps to painting our siding looked like:

 - Start by taping off the foundation and any windows or other things that won’t be painted with the Scotch Blue tape that has a dropcloth attached.
 I found that I often needed to also grab my Frog Tape to help it fully adhere, especially to the concrete.
-The blue stuff just didn’t want to stick!
+The blue stuff just didn’t want to stick (which is why you also need to grab yourself some Frog Tape)!
 This is the most tedious and annoying part of the project, especially when you’re so antsy to just get on with the painting, but it’s worth it, I promise!

 - After you finish painting one side, be sure to remove all of the tape before the paint dries.
 Your tape can peel up your paint if it’s allowed to dry on there, so it should always be removed as soon as possible after you finish.

 - For parts of the house that have a lot of obstructions or are hard-to-reach, I found it was easiest to just paint by hand.
 So, for example, our back porch I did almost entirely by hand.
 I just painted right up to where the porch started on either side, then I grabbed my roller to knock that part out.
 I could have easily taped everything, but I didn’t really feel like moving all of the furniture, taping the windows, and covering the plant wall – I think doing all of the prep work might have taken me just as long as it did to paint this little part by hand!